 An empire waist dress or top is going to fit you really well if you have a short waist.
 That's because an empire waist is meant to hit you below the bust instead of the waist, so the length of your waist is a non-issue.

 A top, jacket, or dress without a sharply defined waist also works well on a short waisted woman because there's no waist shaping that will hit you in the wrong spot.
+This includes a-line tops and dresses as long as there isn't waist shaping.

 Wide belts will look like a corset on you, so you may want to stick with narrow belts.
 High waisted jeans will have a similar effect.
 I wouldn't be concerned about how these look as much as how they'd keep you from bending at the waist.
 I'm short waisted and wear wide belts on occasion - I just have to remember what I'm getting into.